$88 Standard Water Heater Flush! Regularly $176. Claim Now

 • Split HVAC System: An indoor and outdoor unit, such as a furnace/air conditioner, heat pump/air handler, or furnace/heat pump, to regulate temperature.
 A hybrid split system can be powered with electricity or gas.

-• Mini Split Systems: Last 12 to 15 years, provide zoned cooling, and don’t require ductwork; a ductless mini split system can be installed in a new home or it can be retrofit to update an older residence.
+• Mini Split Systems: Last 12 to 15 years, provide zoned cooling, and don’t require ductwork; a ductless mini split system can be installed in a new home or it can be retrofitted to update an older residence.

 • Single Stage: The compressor works on one level, with no low or high settings.